×

 We asked people in Merida if they could share any humorous cultural blunders they commited.
 They wrote:

 "It is important to be aware of cultural nuances when visiting Merida.
 Respect the local customs and dress conservatively by avoiding revealing clothing, particularly when visiting public or religious sites.
 Show respect to the local people by allowing them to set the pace of conversations and not engaging in any debates or discussions about religious topics, as this could be considered offensive.
 Additionally, avoid speaking loudly in public places as this is considered impolite in Merida.
-Furthermore, do not attempt to take photographs of people without obtaining their permission first, as this could be considered intrusive," said one person in Merida.
+Furthermore, do not attempt to take photographs of people without obtaining their permission first, as this could be considered intrusive," explained one person living in Merida, Mexico.

 View More Answers